dhellmann/pymotw/PyMOTW/unittest/index.rst

 Testing Equality
 ================

-As a special case, unittest includes methods for testing the equality of two values.
+As a special case, :mod:`unittest` includes methods for testing the equality of two values.

 .. include:: unittest_equality.py
     :literal: